Jorghi12/NBA-Win-Loss-Prediction/README.md

 # NBA-Win-Loss-Prediction

 #####Data Sets:
-The "NBA CSV" folder contains NBA data from season 1981 up to season 2015.
+The "NBA CSV" folder contains NBA data from season 1981 to 2015.

 Our data is stored in a free Mongo Database as well.

 #####Project Goal: